Looking for off track places to visit in Portugal?

-Portugal has growing interest by all kinds of travellers.
-Cheap good food, warm weather, top-notch Atlantic beaches and welcoming people have turned this little Atlantic-bordered country into a tourist hotspot in Europe.
+Portugal has a growing interest in all kinds of travelers.
+Portugal is cheap, has good food, warm weather, top-notch Atlantic beaches, and welcoming people have turned this little Atlantic-bordered country into a tourist hotspot in Europe.

 Many places still are off the beaten tourist track and remain as authentic as they’ve ever been.
 Well, at least for now!